-Vasquez Peak is a 7 mile lightly trafficked loop trail located near Idaho Springs, CO that offers scenic views and is rated as moderate.
+Vasquez Peak is a 7 mile lightly trafficked loop trail located near Idaho Springs, Colorado that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking, trail running, and downhill skiing and is accessible year-round.

 Have no illusion - this hike is hard, at least for a 50-year-old guy hiking to recover from a heart attack.
 I hike 2 or 3 times a week and would now say I am in slightly better than average condition.

 The trail isn't a trail, per se.
 It is an old mining road rising above the Henderson molybdenum mine.
 The Henderson mine is mostly underground; however, the mine has generated many byproducts that are visible on the surface.
 Overall, not a pretty site.

 The first 2 miles of the hike are steep, and rocky.
 Honestly, I only went up 2 miles as it began to sleet and "gropple."
 Had the weather been ideal, however, I don't know if I would have made the next, even steeper assent if it continued on the road.
 I found the hiking on this road to take away from what little beauty was available.

 Despite my grousing about trail conditions, there were moments of great beauty, mostly because the leaves were in full autumn fall colors.
 The colors weren't worth the trip, though.